Rapsody: Style and philosophy

 Rapsody is known for her intricate rhyme patterns, metaphors, and wordplay.
-She cites Jay-Z, Mos Def, Lauryn Hill and MC Lyte as the biggest influences on her music.
-Her production is primarily handled by The Soul Council, the team of in-house producers at It's A Wonderful World Music Group comprising E. Jones, Ka$h Don't Make Beats, AMP, Eric G., Nottz and Khrysis.
+She is often hailed as one of the best living lyricists in the hip-hop genre.
+Rapsody cites Jay-Z, Mos Def, Lauryn Hill, and MC Lyte as the biggest influences on her music.

+Rapsody's production is primarily handled by The Soul Council, the team of in-house producers at It's A Wonderful World Music Group comprising E. Jones, Ka$h Don't Make Beats, AMP, Eric G., Nottz and Khrysis.
 Rapsody's philosophy is "Culture Over Everything," referring to the culture of hip-hop music.
-She describes this phrase in an interview with Vibe Magazine where she says, "To me, it’s about culture more so than money or anything.
+She describes this phrase in an interview with Vibe where she says, "To me, it's about culture more so than money or anything.
 I make music for the people of the culture we’re in; that comes first.
 If you touch the people first, the rest just falls into place.
-That’s what it means to me, just preserving and respecting the culture."
+That's what it means to me, just preserving and respecting the culture."